lschmid83/12-Step-Recovery-Guide/README.md

 This repository contains the source code for the Android Studio Java project.

 We are looking for contributors who want to help finish the app.
-There issue list outlines the features which still need work or have not been implemented yet.
+The issue list outlines the features which still need work or have not been implemented yet.

-to the main project who could potentially add new features and ideas to the website.

 Here are some screenshots of the app runnning in development mode: